 The Isle of Man, also called Ellan Vannin in the Manx language;

 A cynic might say that the term “United” is wishful thinking rather than a statement of fact.
-Yet, in the face of an external threat, instant unity normally results.
-The epithet “The Bulldog Breed” is well deserved.
+Yet, in the face of an external threat, unity asserts itself.

 The United Kingdom is currently involved in a process known as “devolution”, whereby certain governmental powers are being transferred from the UK parliament at Westminster to parliaments or assemblies in Wales, Scotland and Northern Ireland.
 The executive functions are being devolved in line with the transfer of legislative powers.
 The objective of devolution is to relieve societal stress in situations where greater self-determination is demanded, without going as far as full secession and the break-up of the United Kingdom.
-(For an explanation of the difference between devolution and secession, see the Report of the Venice Commission of the Council of Europe, linked from the foot of this page.)
+The recent referendum on the subject of full independence for Scotland didn't go for independence, but this probably isn't the end of the story.

 So what is the relevance of all this to circumcision?